 Guide to Returnable Packaging

-The following is an overview of returnable packaging which highlights the benefits of returnable or reusable packaging versus cardboard or single trip packaging.
+The following is an overview of returnable packaging which highlights the benefits of returnable or reusable packaging versus cardboard or single-trip packaging.

 Background of Returnable Packaging

-The North American "green" initiative has focused business on being environmentally safe and using recyclable materials for all aspects of business, including packaging.
+The North American "green" initiative has focused the business on being environmentally safe and using recyclable materials for all aspects of business, including packaging.
 It is better to avoid packaging waste now than to dispose of it later.
 This has made for a steady move to returnable packaging.
 The lack of landfill space and steeply increasing costs of waste disposal are making payback periods shorter and adding to the benefits of returnable packaging.

-Manufacturing businesses, which have suffered from paper cartons and packaging cluttering the shop floor, now find themselves with a cleaner, tidier, safer environments as plastic containers are introduced.
+Manufacturing businesses, which have suffered from paper cartons and packaging cluttering the shop floor, now find themselves with cleaner, tidier, safer environments as plastic containers are introduced.

-The result is a better-ordered production and warehouse area, with improved inventory control, better production flow and more efficient processes.
+The result is a better-ordered production and warehouse area, with improved inventory control, better production flow, and more efficient processes.
 Some companies use the change to returnable packaging as a way to reassess the process of getting products to the production area.
 This can and has resulted in the elimination of "In-Between Warehousing" and the adoption of Kanban and Just In Time packaging and shipping centered around a modular system of plastic containers or totes.

 Fit for Purpose